PedroPassos87/Dungeon-Study/README.md

 - **Visualizing the flow** of how entities (nodes) interact with each other by connecting data inputs and outputs.
 - **Simplifying content creation** through a visual interface, where each node represents a functionality or execution block, and the connections between them define how data or actions flow between parts.

-## Creating the Room Node Graph Editor Window
+## Room Node Graph Editor Window

-The first step in the project is to create a custom editor window within Unity.
-This window, named **Room Node Graph Editor**, serves as the interface for managing procedural dungeon generation.
-The purpose of this editor is to provide a visual representation of the nodes and their connections.
+The first step is creating a custom **Room Node Graph Editor** window within Unity.
+This window serves as the interface for managing procedural dungeon generation.
+It provides a visual representation of the nodes (rooms) and their connections (paths).

-By implementing this editor window, we create a dedicated space where we can visualize, manage, and interact with the nodes that represent the various rooms of the dungeon.
-This interface allows us to add, remove, and connect rooms, ensuring a clear and well-structured dungeon layout.

-The window is accessed via the Unity menu under `Window > Dungeon Editor > Room Node Graph Editor`.
+The editor window is accessible via Unity's menu at `Window > Dungeon Editor > Room Node Graph Editor`.

-## Adding Functionality to the Room Node Graph Editor

-Here, we extend the **Room Node Graph Editor** by introducing key functionalities for managing and visualizing the room nodes and their connections.

-### Key Concepts:
+### Key Features:

 - **Node Layout and Appearance:**
-  We define the layout properties of each node, such as width, height, padding, and border, to ensure the nodes are visually distinct and consistently styled within the editor.
+  Define the layout properties for nodes (e.g., width, height, padding, border) for visual consistency in the editor.

-- **Connecting Lines Between Nodes:**
+- **Connecting Nodes:**
-  To represent the relationships between rooms, we include functionality to draw connecting lines between nodes.
-This helps visualize how rooms are linked in the dungeon.

-- **Event Handling:**
-  The editor window listens for various user interactions, such as mouse clicks and drags.
-These interactions allow us to:
-  - Create new nodes at the clicked position.
-  - Draw connection lines between nodes.
+  Draw connecting lines between nodes to represent room-to-room connections within the dungeon.
-  - Manage interactions between nodes, like dragging or selecting.

-- **Context Menu for Node Creation:**
+- **User Interaction:**
-  When right-clicking within the graph editor, a context menu appears that allows the creation of new room nodes at the mouse position.
+  Handle mouse inputs for actions like selecting nodes, dragging them around, and creating connections.
+A context menu allows the creation of new nodes via a right-click.

+- **Visual Feedback:**
+  The editor visually updates to show real-time connections between rooms, helping manage the dungeon structure.

-### Workflow Overview:
+### Workflow:

 1. **Node Creation:**
-   Users can create new room nodes by right-clicking in the graph editor and selecting an option from the context menu.
-These nodes are then placed at the mouse position.
+   Right-click to create new room nodes in the graph editor.

-2. **Node Management:**
+2. **Node Connections:**
-   Each room node is stored within a list and can be manipulated via user interactions.
-Nodes can be connected to each other, forming a visual graph of the dungeon layout.

-3. **Dragging Lines to Connect Nodes:**
+   Drag lines from one node to another to form parent-child relationships between rooms, defining dungeon paths.

+3. **Node Manipulation:**
+   Drag and arrange nodes to create a logical dungeon layout.
+Each node maintains information about its connections, ensuring a structured graph.

+---

+## Creating and Managing Room Nodes

+The **Room Node ScriptableObject (RoomNodeSO)** is the core representation of each room within the graph.
+This script defines properties, event handling, and relationships between room nodes.

+### Key Concepts:

+- **Room Node Properties:**
+  Each node has a unique ID, along with references to parent and child nodes (via ID lists) and a room type.
+These properties allow the node to track its connections and manage relationships in the dungeon layout.

+- **Event Processing:**
+  The script handles user interactions such as:
+  - **Mouse Down:** Select nodes or initiate connections by right-clicking.
+  - **Mouse Drag:** Drag nodes around the editor interface to rearrange them.

+- **Node Connections:**
+  Nodes can connect to each other by establishing parent-child relationships through ID references, which helps define the dungeon's layout and paths.

+- **Node Types:**
+  The `RoomNodeSO` includes a dropdown menu that lets users select the room type from a predefined list.
+This allows for flexible customization of each room's behavior or properties.

+### Workflow:

+1. **Creating a Room Node:**
+   A new room node is created in the editor with a unique ID.
+The node type can be selected from a dropdown menu populated from the available room types.

+2. **Managing Connections:**
-   Users can drag lines from one node to another, establishing a connection between parent and child nodes.
-This connection represents the paths between rooms in the dungeon.
+   Nodes track connections to parent and child nodes, enabling easy visualization of room relationships in the dungeon.

+3. **Visual Manipulation:**
+   Users can select, drag, and arrange nodes within the graph editor to map out the dungeon structure.

-4. **Visual Representation:**
+4. **Event Handling:**
-   The editor window provides a visual representation of the dungeon's structure, allowing us to see the nodes and their connections in real-time.
+   The system processes mouse input for selecting, dragging, and connecting nodes, ensuring smooth interaction with the editor.

-You can find more details on the script's implementation in `Scripts > NodeGraph > Editor`.
+For detailed logic and implementation, refer to the **RoomNodeSO** script in `Scripts > NodeGraph > RoomNodeSO`.